snijderlab/stitch/README.md

 Example 009 is an example of a FASTA input file.

-# Authors
+# Credits

-* Douwe Schulte - Wrote the software
+* Douwe Schulte - Software engineer
-* Joost Snijder - Supervised and collaborated
+* Joost Snijder - Principal investigator
+* Bastiaan de Graaf - Thanks for the code reviews

 # Acknowledgements